vimes1984/bawd/README.md

 <h1>B.A.W.D</h1>
-<p>This is my personal website feel free to use distribute as you see fit</p>
+<p>This is my personal website feel free to use distribute as you see fit.
+It's  built using yeoman, grunt &amp; bower</p>
 <p>version: 0.0.1 </p>
 <h2>Dependencies:</h2>
 <h3>dependencies:</h3>